zachbellay/blog/content/daily/apartment.md

 extra.tldr=""
 +++

 Hi!
-My name is Zach Bellay, I'm looking for 2 male roommates to live with at 1369 Hyde St Apt 18.
+My name is Zach Bellay, I'm 26, I'm looking for 2 male roommates to live with at 1369 Hyde St Apt 18.
 The lease would be a 12 month lease that starts March 1, 2024.
 I work remote as a software engineer at Rinse, and have been living here for 2.5 years.
 My roommates are leaving, one to New York, another to Florida, but I love this place and since it's a great deal I want to keep it.

 If you're interested in the place, I can show you around or send more pictures.
 Text me at (425)444-7070.